Primitive stable representations of free Kleinian groups: Cannon-Thurston map

 Now we discuss the case of a free Kleinian group with parabolics.
 Recall that when $\rho(F)$ has parabolics, $M=\H^3/{\rho(F)}$ has a relative compact core $H$ of the non-cuspidal part $M_0$ which intersects each cusp neighbourhood along an annulus whose core curve we call a {\em parabolic curve}.
-Each frontier component $S_i$ of $H$ in $M_0$ faces an end neighbourhood $E_i$ with ending lamination $\lambda_i$ which is a filling minimal lamination on $S_i$.
+Each frontier component $S_i$ of $H$ in $M_0$ faces an end neighbourhood $E_i$.
+If $E_i$ is geometrically infinite, it has an ending lamination $\lambda_i$ which is a filling minimal lamination on $S_i$.
 Now we consider the union $\Lambda$ of all the ending laminations $\lambda_i$ and all the parabolic curves.
 Then $\Lambda$ itself is a geodesic lamination on $S$.
 Suppose, as in the setting of Theorem \ref{main with parabolics}, that all the parabolic curves and the $\lambda_i$ are disc-busting.
 Then $\Lambda$ is also disc-busting.
-By Lemma \ref{tight}, we can find a cut system $\Delta'$ with respect to which $\Lambda$ is in tight position.
+By Lemma \ref{tight}, we can find a cut system $\Delta$ with respect to which $\Lambda$ is in tight position.
 We lift $\Lambda$ to a geodesic lamination $\widetilde \Lambda$ on $S_F$.
-Since $\Lambda$ is in tight position with respect to $\Delta'$, each $\lambda_i$ has no waves although $\lambda_i$ may not be tight with respect to $\Delta'$.
-Thus no leaf of $\widetilde \Lambda$ can intersect a component of the preimage of $\Delta'$ twice and each leaf of $\widetilde \Lambda$ connects two distinct points at infinity on $\partial_\infty F$.
-We introduce a relation $\mathcal R$ for points in $\partial_\infty F$ such that $a \mathcal R b$ if and only if either $a$ and $b$ are the endpoints of a leaf of $\widetilde\Lambda$ or ideal vertices of a complementary region of $\widetilde \Lambda$.
-In contrast to the case of groups without parabolics, there are complementary regions of $\widetilde \Lambda$ which are ideal polygons with infinitely many sides.
-These are exactly regions touching lifts of parabolic curves, which are isolated leaves.
-The relation $\mathcal R$ may not be transitive.
-We define $\widetilde{\mathcal R}$ to be the transitive closure of $\mathcal R$, which is an equivalence relation.
+Since $\Lambda$ is in tight position with respect to $\Delta$, each $\lambda_i$ has no $\partial\Delta$-waves although $\lambda_i$ may not be in tight position with respect to $\Delta$.
+Thus no leaf of $\widetilde \Lambda$ can intersect a component of the preimage of $\Delta$ twice and each leaf of $\widetilde \Lambda$ connects two distinct points at infinity on $\partial_\infty F$.